 In addition, subsection 35(3) establishes rules to determine the percentage of the value of a jointly-owned asset that must be shown as an asset of the deceased spouse.
 In the case of bank accounts, the funds that were the property of the deceased spouse immediately before they were deposited are deemed to be an asset of the deceased spouse.
-In the case of real property, the property is deemed to be an asset of the deceased spouse if the deceased spouse intribution of the deceased spouse to the contribution of other parties, multiplied by the fair market value of the property on the day the spouse died."447 [Note that this equation is inaccurate.
-It should be the ratio of the contribution of the deceased.]
-The surviving spouse has the onus of proving the extent of the deceased's interest in a bank account or real property held jointly with a person other than the surviving spouse.448
+In the case of real property, the property is deemed to be an asset of the deceased spouse "to the extent of the ratio of the contribution of the deceased spouse to the contribution of other parties, multiplied by the fair market value of the property on the day the spouse died."447 [Note that this equation is inaccurate.
+It should be the ratio of the contribution of the deceased spouse to the contribution of all parties, including the deceased.]
+The surviving spouse has the onus of proving the extent of the deceased's interest in a bank account or real property held jointly with a person other than the surviving spouse.
+448

 The fact that the section deems certain assets to be assets of the deceased spouse does not mean that the assets form part of the estate or that the assets can be attached by creditors of the estate.
-If the estate is not sufficient to satisfy the equalization claim of the surviving spouse, the persons entitled to the assets listed in section 35(1) must pay the deficit.449 The recipients of the property must pay in proportion to the value of their interest in the assets transferred by will substitute.
+If the estate is not sufficient to satisfy the equalization claim of the surviving spouse, the persons entitled to the assets listed in section 35(1) must pay the deficit.
+The recipients of the property must pay in proportion to the value of their interest in the assets transferred by will substitute.
 This, of course, assumes that the recipients received the assets as a gift.
 If they did pay money or exchange valuable services for the gift, then the recipient's share is calculated on basis of the value of the asset less the consideration paid for it.

-447Ibid., s.
+447 Ibid., s.
 35(3)(b).

-138 iii.
+iii.
 Ontario

-Ontario's approach to will substitutes is to adopt as the valuation date the "date before the date on which one of the spouses dies leaving the other spouse surviving."450 This choice of valuation date addresses the problem of will substitutes in the following manner:451
+Ontario's approach to will substitutes is to adopt as the valuation date the "date before the date on which one of the spouses dies leaving the other spouse surviving."
+This choice of valuation date addresses the problem of will substitutes in the following manner:451